create3000/x_ite/docs/_posts/setup-a-localhost-server.md

 There are various applications available online for setting up a localhost server.
 Among them, I would like to highlight here some options:

 MacOS users have the options to utilize the [Personal Web Server](https://apps.apple.com/de/app/personal-web-server/id1486323797){:target="_blank"} (for Intel-based Macs) or the [Simple Web Server](https://apps.apple.com/us/app/simple-web-server/id1625925255){:target="_blank"} (for Apple Silicon-based Macs).
 These servers facilitate file serving via a web server and boast user-friendly interfaces.
-Alternatively, users can employ the provided [Python script below in conjunction with Automator](https://www.macstadium.com/blog/automating-login-and-startup-events-in-macos) for additional flexibility and customization.
+Alternatively, users can employ the provided [Node or Python script below in conjunction with Automator](https://www.macstadium.com/blog/automating-login-and-startup-events-in-macos) for additional flexibility and customization.

 Another notable application is [XAMPP](https://www.apachefriends.org/index.html){:target="_blank"}, renowned for its versatility across multiple operating systems and widespread popularity among users.
 It provides a comprehensive suite of web development tools, making it a favored choice for many developers and enthusiasts alike.

+## Using Node

+The npm [http-server](https://www.npmjs.com/package/http-server){:target="_blank"} is a straightforward yet powerful tool for serving static resources over HTTP.
+It's a command-line program that allows quick and easy access to local file directories via a local web server.
+With npm http-server, developers can swiftly set up a local development environment to test web applications or host static websites.
+Thanks to its user-friendly interface and configuration options, npm http-server is a popular choice for developers seeking a fast and uncomplicated way to serve local files over the HTTP protocol.

+Follow the instructions on their [website](https://www.npmjs.com/package/http-server){:target="_blank"} to get it up and running.

 ## Using Python